 His first paintings made in Paris from 1903 as The orgy, others from the middle of the first decade of the century as The sick granddaughter y The philosopher; or his family portraits, works as serious and profound as the portraits of the grandmother and the mother of the painter, the latter only work that always remained hanging in his studio and was repeatedly modified.

-After his definitive return to Gijón, key works within his production, with paintings as important as those of the series The boxes, Carnival dance, The foal in the corral y Elegant of Gijón; from these the landscape and the people of Asturias would already be always present, aware that in this corner of the world, for "its simple complexity" and for its absolutely unique experiential characteristics, they possessed enough capacity to supply their creative imagination arsenal enough to develop a work with universal reach.
+After his definitive return to Gijón, key works within his production, with paintings as important as those of the series The boxes, Carnival dance, The foal in the corral y Elegant of Gijón; from these the landscape and the people of Asturias would already be always present, aware that in this corner of the world, by "its simple complexity" and by its absolutely unique experiential characteristics, had enough capacity to supply their creative imagination arsenal enough to develop a work with universal reach.